hoeken/yarrboard/README.md

 * Connect to Yarrboard wifi
 * Open browser to http://yarrboard.local or http://yarrboard
 * Update network settings to connect to your boat wifi
-* Reconnect to boat wifi and
+* Reconnect your phone to your boat wifi
 * Open browser to http://yarrboard.local or http://yarrboard
 * Update board settings, such as login info, channel names, soft fuses, etc.
 * Install SignalK + signalk-yarrboard-plugin and configure